 - 25. All construction works must be undertaken by suitably qualified and experienced Contractor(s) to reduce the risk of error and accidental environmental damage. - 26.
 Any trees located in the vicinity of the contractor compound or construction access should be provided with appropriate protection measures. - 27.
 Workers shall be informed of their obligations and possible offences under the NSW National Parks and Wildlife Act and Australian EPBC Act with respect to threatened and migratory species. - 28.
 The Works shall minimise the destruction of flora and interference with fauna. - 29.
 Council Natural Resource officers to supervise any vegetation removal - 30.
 If a Powerful Owl is known to nest and roost in close proximity to the work sites, a buffer zone of 100 metres will be implemented around breeding / roosting Powerful Owl. - 31.
 Vegetation adjacent to the construction sites will be fenced off during construction to afford protection. - 32.
-Prior to construction commencing, an inspection by Council staff should be undertaken to identify if there is any evidence of wombat dens or platypus burrows in the vicinity of the site, as well as 50 metres in each direction.
-If there is any evidence then a plan of management for the platypus or wombat should be developed. - 33.
+Prior to construction commencing, an inspection by Council staff should be undertaken to identify if there is any evidence of koalas, wombat dens or platypus burrows in the vicinity of the site, as well as 50 metres in each direction.
+Koala inspections will be undertaken daily by Council Natural Resource Officer as koalas can be relatively mobile over short periods of time.
+If there is any evidence then a plan of management for the platypus, wombat, koalas should be developed by a qualified ecologist. - 34.
 During construction, daily checks should be undertaken 50 metres in both directions from site to identify any evidence of wombats or platypus.
-In the event that either species is identified a plan of management should be developed. - 34.
-When revegetating disturbed soil should be levelled and smoothed and sown with a mixture of sterile grass seeds to encourage rapid revegetation and planted out with native plant species representative of the River-Flat Eucalypt Forest. - 35.
-Contractor to cease work activities and notify Council if fauna species are observed to persistently occupy areas in the immediate vicinity of work zones. - 36.
-If native fauna is injured, immediate contact should be made with a wildlife rescue service or a veterinary surgeon. - 37.
+In the event that either species is identified a plan of management should be developed. - 35.
+When revegetating disturbed soil should be levelled and smoothed and sown with a mixture of sterile grass seeds to encourage rapid revegetation and planted out with native plant species representative of the River-Flat Eucalypt Forest. - 36.
+Contractor to cease work activities and notify Council if fauna species are observed to persistently occupy areas in the immediate vicinity of work zones. - 37.
+If native fauna is injured, immediate contact should be made with a wildlife rescue service or a veterinary surgeon. - 38.
 No snags are to be removed, realigned or relocated in the waterway.